federatedplatforms/Kubernetes-BDI-Node/README.md

 ```
 You can also send these events to other nodes, by entering their country code in the `countriesInvolved` list.
 To do this, the nodes need to be able to communicate on the p2p address configured in `node.conf`.

-## Future updates
-- Support deployment of node as Notary

 ## Note
-The provided Helm scripts are provided in a rough state and may change.
+- The provided Helm scripts are provided in a rough state and may change.
+- Currently the steps to designate a node as a Notary are manually done through the command-line as described in the official Corda node documentation.
+Due to limitations of Kubernetes, we do not provide an automated way to set up a Notary.